amithgc/BillGenerator/README.md

 }
 ```

-This will place the current time in the format "HH:mm:ss" on your bill.
+This will place the current time in the format "HH:mm a" on your bill.

 ### Creating Custom Enrichers